- About JCG

 - When you leave the building, do so calmly but quickly.
-DO NOT return to your office/classroom to collect coats, bags etc. DO NOT carry drinks down the stairs.
+DO NOT return to your office/classroom to collect coats, bags etc. DO NOT carry hot drinks.

 - Where appropriate, ensure that members of the public are directed to the fire exits.